 Number 2.
 Praise each other- positive reinforcement will help with reminding and sustaining the better posture.

 Number 3.
 Use visual cues- set an object to be the remind, eg: every time you see a post box, you remember your posture.

 Number 4.
 See a chiropractor- sometimes that cause of the postural issues is coming from the spine and it is difficult to sit/stand straight upright with proper posture due to the discomfort that is felt, this is a big light to see your chiropractor, get checked, get adjusted and continue with your daily habits

 Number 5.
 Physical activity- get active, strengthening up your muscles, in particular the muscles of your back, is key to maintaining good posture.
 Engaging in sports, gym, pilates or yoga can greatly help with your posture.
 Some great places to look into in the community is KX pilates , Yoga, Alter ego gym or get an amazing personal trainer like Elissa Jewell

 If you are looking for further advice regarding posture, want to get yours or your children’s checked, feel free to contact us or book an appointment online.

 I have worked with many adults and children to improve their posture and well being.
 Blossom can help you achieve better posture and greater health!

 Principal Chiropractor at Blossom Family Chiropractic

 Our team of female Chiropractors are here to help you on your health journey.
 Meet our Chiropractors before you arrive into the practice.Read On

-Do you have a specific pain or condition you need help with?
+Do you have pain you help with?
 Perhaps you have constant headaches, you're not sleeping well or want more energy in your day.
 See how Chiropractic Care can help you today.Learn More